-In the eastern zone, you’ll find the best preserved temples -- the Temple of Hercules, Temple of Concord, and the Temple of Juno.
+In the eastern zone, you’ll find the best preserved temples — the Temple of Hercules, Temple of Concord, and the Temple of Juno.
 The Temple of Hercules is the oldest.
-It dates from the 6th century B.C. and once housed a celebrated statue of Hercules.
-The Temple of Concord is the best preserved, only missing its roof.
-Romantically scattered ruins and pieces of sculpture complete the tableaux.

-The western zone was the intended locale for the largest temple of the Greek world.
-But it was never completed.
-What was built was toppled by an earthquake.
-One remaining treasure, a 26 foot statue of a telamon (man with his arms raised) is the prize possession of the Museum of Archaeology.
+The western zone was the intended locale for the largest temple of the Greek world, the Temple of Zeus.
+But it was toppled by an earthquake.
+One remaining treasure, a 26 foot statue of a telamon (stone giant)) is the prize possession of the Museum of Archaeology.

 Nowadays, though in picturesque ruin, the theater is used for performances, opera, and film screenings.
 Follow the Corso Umberto, Taormina’s main pedestrianized lane, until you see signs for the site.
 It’s a beguiling snapshot of ancient history.

 Villa Romana del Casale in Sicily is an incredibly mosaicked country villa built by Roman aristocrats in the 4th century.
 Tucked away in a remote area of central Sicily, this UNESCO site and landmark in Italy is a bit of a hidden gem.